Pharmacogenetics Panel for Psychotropics

 • Actual metabolic phenotype is subject to interactions related to pharmacogenes, medications, supplements, food, lifestyle choices, clinical factors, as well as genetic and nongenetic factors not identified by this test.
 This test is intended only to identify targeted pharmacogene variants.

 • Therapeutic and clinical monitoring are needed to guide pharmacotherapy for a particular patient.
-For more information about pharmacogenetic testing and ARUPs test offerings, see the ARUP Consult topic Germline Pharmacogenetics - PGx.
+For more information about pharmacogenetic testing and ARUPs test offerings, refer to the ARUP Consult Germline Pharmacogenetics - PGx topic.

 • A table providing known clinical associations between the gene variants detected in this test and several common psychotropic medications can be found here.